Jinnyyyyy/Game-of-WAR-/README.md

 Next Step

-add the rule of game messages, Seperated button for play and restart.
+Add the rule of game messages, Seperated button for play and restart.